Julie Embleton

 Brigid: Goddess of Creativity

 Brigid, also know as Brigit or Brig is a goddess of pre-Christian Ireland.
-In Irish mythology, she was a member of the Tuatha Dé Danann, and a daughter of the chief of gods, The Dagda.
-The Celtic Goddess of inspiration, creativity, the arts, childbirth, and healing, this deity is one of the most powerful in the Celtic pantheon.
-Her name means ‘exalted one.’
+In Irish mythology, she was a member of the Tuatha Dé Danann, a mythological supernatural race.
+The Celtic Goddess of inspiration, creativity, the arts, childbirth, and healing, this deity is one of the most powerful in the Celtic pantheon and is an inspiring energy for all creatives.

 In many illustrations, Brigid is often depicted stirring a great cauldron.
 This witch’s magical tool symbolises the womb and the Devine Feminine.
 Brigid encourages us to stir our own inner cauldrons, regardless of gender, and embrace the creativity that bubbles to the surface.
 She truly is an inspirational goddess for creatives!

 If you’re lacking inspiration, or feel your creative cauldron has stagnated, you can call upon Brigid to rekindle your fire.
-One of the easiest ways to do this is with a simple candle ritual.
+Here are a number of simple rituals to invoke Brigid energy.

-Below are the correspondences associated with Brigid.
-Take a look through the list, and if you have any of the items, you can include them in your ritual.
+First, take a look at the correspondences associated with Brigid.
+Include whatever you like with your rituals.
 Go with what feels good to you!
 There’s no right or wrong.

 Elements: Fire and water